 The rocks and mountainside have provided natural protection from several historic uprisings and a fortress, dating back to 1-3AD, was built deep within the rocks using their natural defenses.
 Climbing to the top of the Fortress will give you to a fantastical view at the same height as the rocks.
 Not only are they a UNESCO site but they’ve also been nominated for one of the new Seven Wonders of the World.

 3. The Stone Forest

-The Stone Forest near Varna, Bulgaria’s Sea Capital, is a geographical phenomenon which has initiated worldwide debate on how they were previously formed.
+The Stone Forest near Varna, Bulgaria’s Sea Capital, is a geographical phenomenon that has initiated a worldwide debate on how they were previously formed.
 The most common theory argues the formations originated in the seabed 50 million years ago when the land was submerged by the sea, and later, as the water receded, the soft rock gave away to create these clusters of accidental pillars.
-The 3km wide area bears an unnatural stillness when wandering around the white sand desert with its large limestone pillars rising up from the ground.
+The 3km wide area bears an unnatural stillness when wandering around the white sand desert with its large limestone pillars rising from the ground.

 Locals have given names to the formations which resemble animals, people, mushrooms and even a penis!
 And legend has it that they were the work of the gods or giants as their arrangement appears to be deliberate and could mark the god, Poseidon’s seat in Atlantis.
 Rare fossils and petrified mussels, snails and cockles have been discovered here, making it a magical place for both geologists and tourists.